Gastroenteritis (Stomach Flu) Causes, Symptoms & Treatment in Children

 What Are The Causes Of Gastroenteritis In Children?

-The most common causes of the stomach flu are Bacteria or Viruses, which can be contracted from the surroundings.
+The most common causes of stomach flu or Gastroenteritis are Bacteria or Viruses, which can be contracted from the surroundings.
 Another cause could be an internal one wherein the normal stomach acidity can be altered by an attack from a disease causing intestinal bacteria.
 Bacterial cases of gastroenteritis may last up to a week or more.

 The Types Of Bacteria That Causes Of Gastroenteritis In Children